Locker Room Talk: Sex On The First Date?

 Hello lovely ladies and welcome back to locker room talk!!

 This week our topic of discussion is: to bone or not to bone and when?!
-We wanted to find out what our fellow sexually liberated women’s official stance on having sex on a first date is.
+We are once again, exploring women’s sexuality and want to find out what our fellow sexually liberated women’s official stance on having sex on a first date is.

 Navigating dating as an independent woman is complicated enough, especially as we traverse the growing trend of online dating.
 There are so many things to think about, and so many unspoken rules of engagement, that honestly it can be overwhelming.
 One of the ways that I’m able to navigate dating a little bit easier, is by being intentional.
 I feel most empowered as a woman with a plan.
 I don’t always stick to my plans—and that’s ok—but going into it with an idea of what I do and don’t want, has made my dating life a little easier.